casact/chainladder-python/README.rst

 To instal using conda: ``conda install -c conda-forge chainladder``

-Alternatively, install directly from github:
+Alternatively for pre-release functionality, install directly from github:
 ``pip install git+https://github.com/casact/chainladder-python/``

 Note: This package requires Python 3.5 and later, numpy 1.12.0 and